cdr6934/BroadmoorTalks/README.md

  The following will be done:

-* Create an entity recognition around passages of scriptures in order to futher understand what has been covered and what hasn't been.
+* Create an entity recognition around passages of scriptures in order to further understand what has been covered and what hasn't been.

 * Understand concepts and patterns over time, some of that will depend on how one might have taught or might have brought insight.